Mariners vs. Pirates Player Props Betting Odds

 Rodríguez Stats

-- Julio Rodriguez has 11 doubles, a triple, eight home runs, 17 walks and 26 RBI (47 total hits).
-He has swiped eight bases.
+- Julio Rodriguez has 49 hits with 12 doubles, a triple, eight home runs, 17 walks and 27 RBI.
+He's also stolen nine bases.

-- Rodriguez takes a five-game streak with at least one hit into this one.
-During his last five outings he is hitting .476 with three doubles, a home run and five RBI.
+- Rodriguez has picked up at least one hit in six straight games.
+In his last 10 games he is hitting .325 with five doubles, a home run, three walks and seven RBI.

 Rodríguez Recent Games